-With new releases from veteran music acts Stella Diana and In Her Eye – for Stella its their 20 year anniversary – devoting an entire episode of Chill to Italogaze was obvious.
-Unfortunately the process of writing about this hasnt been but thats another story to tell.
+With new releases from veteran music acts Stella Diana and In Her Eye – for Stella it’s their 20 year anniversary – devoting an entire episode of Chill to Italogaze was obvious.
+Unfortunately, the process of writing about this hasn’t been but that’s another story to tell.
 Since the day “the scene that celebrated itself” was considered dead by the UK music press to the formation of Stella Diana in 1998, the history of Italian shoegaze has been based on loose foundations.
-While America and other countries had their niche boutiques, band and labels to turn to, Italy’s two acts beforehand seemed to be Sonic Youth influenced Marlene Kuntz and early Frozen Autumn – a band that went on to more darkwave leanings.
+While America and other countries had their niche boutiques, band and label to turn to, Italy’s two acts beforehand seemed to be Sonic Youth-influenced Marlene Kuntz and early Frozen Autumn – a band that went on to more darkwave leanings.
 So the term loose foundations would be appropriate.
+Note – Argentine shoegaze and dream pop band Mellonta Tauta recorded their 1994 LP “Sun Fell” in Italy if that’s any consolation.
 Even when Stella was formed, it was with two members – Giacomo Salzano and Dario Torre – a drum machine and a demo to rockit.
-Although they did some touring playing in festivals – one of them featuring Clan of Xymox, their first proper release wouldnt be until 2005.
-Two years later, Aldo Bernuzzi, Giuseppe Galotti and Stefano Schiavella decided to form In Her Eye.
+Although they did some touring playing in festivals – one of them featuring Clan of Xymox, their first proper release wouldn’t be until 2005.
+Two years later, Aldo Bernuzzi, Giuseppe Galotti, and Stefano Schiavella decided to form In Her Eye.
 They released their first album in 2011.

 And of course they never underestimate the emotions as Stella Diana quoted when recording the 2018 released “Iris”.
 “As always happens, there is no relationship between the title and the lyrics.
 Iris is a vortex, a wall, a set of sensations.
 An elusive feminine figure suggests that perfection is represented by the number 3, but the rest of the lyrics emphasize the difficulty of communication between people.
 In Her Eye echoes the same with their latest release “Change” – “Closer to me was the first song written after our latest EP Borderline came out.
 It’s one of those songs that, as you write them, you already know you’ll love: because it grows instinctively, smoothly.
 It’s essentially a love song.
 It can be interpreted in many ways, as often happens with our lyrics.
 It’s actually above all a (self-)discovery.”

 So no need to explain where Italian shoegaze came from – actually i tried to write a brief history… but WordPress.
-Playlist is below with links.
+A playlist is below with links.

 1 – harrison ford – stella diana